Samsung's biotech unit debuts in Seoul. Here's what to know.

 —HOW DID THE IPO GO?

-After raising $2 billion in its initial public offering, Samsung Biologics jumped as much as 8 percent on the first day of trading, putting the company’s market value at more than $8 billion.
+After raising $2 billion in its initial public offering, Samsung Biologic’s shares jumped 6.7 percent on the first day of trading, putting the company’s market value at $8.3 billion.
 The gain in the market value of Samsung Biologics boosts Samsung C&T, a de facto holding company of Samsung Group, which is the biggest shareholder of the biologics unit with a 43.4 percent stake.
 Lee Jae-yong has a strong incentive to build on that, as he holds a 17.1 percent stake in Samsung C&T. Samsung Electronics, the world’s largest maker of memory chips, smartphones and TVs, owns a 31.5 percent stake in the drug maker.

 —HOW IS SAMSUNG BIOLOGICS DOING?